 5. Amy Winehouse

 Though Amy Winehouse had a short-lived career, she found immense success with her expressive vocals in singing a variety of genres.
-Winehouse found fame in 2003 with her first album Frank.
-Most of the songs on the album were co-written by Winehouse.
+Winehouse found fame in 2003 with her first album, Frank.
+Most of the songs on the album were co-written by her.

-Her second album, Back to Black, became the best-selling album in the UK, and she was nominated for British Album of the Year at the 2007 Brit Awards.
-In 2008, she became the first British woman to win five Grammy Awards.
+Her second album, Back to Black, became the best-selling album in the UK, and she was nominated for Album of the Year at the 2007 Brit Awards.
+The following year, she became the first British woman to win five Grammy Awards.

 6. John Lennon

-John Lennon was a legendary singer-songwriter known for his innovative music and social activism.
-With The Beatles, Lennon pushed the boundaries of music with his witty lyrics and experimental style.
+Legendary singer-songwriter John Lennon was known for his innovative music and social activism.
+With the Beatles, Lennon pushed the boundaries of music with his witty lyrics and experimental style.

-Lennon was a political activist later in life, and he used his music to take a stand against social and political issues such as the Vietnam War, writing anti-war songs such as “Give Peace A Chance” and “Imagine.”
+Lennon was a political activist later in life, and he used his music to take a stand against social and political issues such as the Vietnam War, writing antiwar songs like “Give Peace a Chance” and “Imagine.”

 7. Paul McCartney

-After The Beatles disbanded, McCartney founded another band with his wife, Linda, called Wings.
-They found enormous success in the 1970s, with many of his songs topping international charts.
+After the Beatles disbanded, McCartney founded another band with his wife, Linda, called Wings.
+They had enormous success in the 1970s, with many of his songs topping international charts.

-He was inducted into the Rock and Roll Hall of Fame in 1988 as part of The Beatles and in 1999 as a solo artist.
+McCartney was inducted into the Rock and Roll Hall of Fame in 1988 as part of the Beatles and again in 1999 as a solo artist.
 He has also won 18 Grammy awards and was knighted in 1997 for his services to music.

 8. Mick Jagger

-Mick Jagger wrote most of the songs for the band with guitarist Keith Richards.
 He first released solo recordings in 1985 and joined the band Superheavy in 2009.
-However, most of his success has come as the frontman of The Rolling Stones.
+However, most of his success has come as the frontman of the Rolling Stones.

 Jagger was inducted into the Rock and Roll Hall of Fame in 1989 and into the UK Music Hall of Fame in 2004.
-He was also knighted for his contribution to music in 2003.
+He was also knighted for his contribution to music just before this.

 9. Brian Johnson

-Brian Johnson was the third lead singer of the band AC/DC in 1980 when he was asked to audition for the position.
+English singer-songwriter Brian Johnson was the third lead vocalist of the band AC/DC in 1980 when he was asked to audition for the position.
 He is known for his distinctive voice and strong accent.

 Johnson first played with a band called Gobi Desert Canoe Club and later became part of the cabaret band the Jasper Hart Band, which performed popular musical and soft-rock songs.